chrisnajman/multi-form-demo/README.md

 ### Keyboard navigation

-While the scripting requirements have been followed as per the Frontend Mentor project, the design has been more or less abandoned.
-This was because, amongst other reasons, I found that if I followed the design, keyboard navigation would be unsatisfactory.
-So, instead of hiding default form characteristics, e.g. checkboxes and radio buttons, I have instead tried to incorporate them into the design.
+I followed the project specification when scripting, but I jettisoned much of the design.
+This was because I found that if I followed it, successful keyboard navigation would be partial at best.
+So, instead of hiding default form characteristics, e.g. checkboxes and radio buttons, I've incorporated them into my design, which, not being a designer, I've kept as basic as possible.

-I also modified the [Accessible Custom Toggle Switch by Álvaro (Codepen)](https://codepen.io/alvarotrigo/pen/NWweaqW) so that the keyboard user would know they were interacting with a checkbox.
+I also modified the excellent [Accessible Custom Toggle Switch by Álvaro (Codepen)](https://codepen.io/alvarotrigo/pen/NWweaqW) so that the keyboard user will know they are interacting with a checkbox.

 #### To navigate between radio items:

-- Use the keyboard arrow keys to select an item, then click `Tab` to move on.
+- Use the keyboard arrow keys to select an item, then click `Tab` to continue.

 #### To navigate between checkboxes:

 - Use the `Tab` key to get to an item, then click the space bar to select it.
-Click `Tab` to move on.
+Click `Tab` to continue.

 #### To navigate buttons: